Surfer’s ear is the common name for a condition caused by repeated exposure to cold water and wind.

 Causes of surfer's ear

-Surfer’s ear is caused by being out a lot in cold water and wind.
+Surfer’s ear is caused by being in cold water and wind a lot.

-The bony growth happens because of the continuous change of temperature in the ear canal.
+The bony growth happens because of the constant change of temperature in the ear canal.

 What happens is: